stephaniehicks/scBatchPaper/ReadMe.md

 This repository contains the source code for the manuscript:

-## On the widespread and critical impact of systematic bias and batch effects in single-cell RNA-Seq data
+## Missing Data and Technical Variability in Single-Cell RNA-Sequencing Experiments
-#### authored by Stephanie C. Hicks, Mingxiang Teng and Rafael A. Irizarry
+#### authored by Stephanie C. Hicks, F. William Townes, Mingxiang Teng and Rafael A. Irizarry